axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

    width="70%"
    alt="">
  </div>
- <p>Co-owners should get together as soon as possible, or sooner, to figure out answers to the questions in the Expressed Alignment below.</p>
+ <p>Co-owners should get together as soon as possible, or sooner, to figure out answers to the questions in the Expressed Alignment below.
+This is extremely key.</p>
  <p>The Mission will change often as one project finish it and the other starts.
-The Purpose less often, but could change as new co-onwers join.
+The Purpose will change less often, but could change as new co-onwers join.
 The Impact should not change at all, at least not without a deep discussion (<em>i.e.</em>, this is equivalent to creating a new company),</p>
  <div class="_center">
   <table class="_background">
    <tr>